Pokebrouserkat/place/README.md

 This project is a tile grid where users can click on tiles to change their colors.
 The grid supports drawing, zooming, panning, and selecting colors from a predefined list.

-[ChatGPT wrote most of this](https://chatgpt.com/share/e80df7b6-feaf-46ed-93e3-0b29ae84a329).
+[ChatGPT wrote most of this README file](https://chatgpt.com/share/e80df7b6-feaf-46ed-93e3-0b29ae84a329).
 ChatGPT includes build instructions, but considering it used :5000 when this uses :8080, I'm not sure if the instructions are correct...

 ## Project Description